MarcDagher/Bound_Harmony/README.md

      ```sh
      flutter run
      ```
+Note: Inside your Flutter app, make sure your BaseUrl inside lib/configurations/request.configuration.dart is set to your current local host server.

 Now, you should be able to run Bound Harmony locally and explore its features :) :rocket: